 Remember, before you conduct any inspections or maintenance, turn off all power to the unit.

 The first and easiest step is your air filter.
 A dirty or outdated air filter will cause your furnace to work harder than it needs to, driving up your expenses and putting stress on your system.
-You usually can find the filter on the return vent near your HVAC unit.
+You can usually find the filter on the return vent near your HVAC unit.
 Regardless of your unit type, it will usually be located within the ductwork nearest to your HVAC unit.
 Conduct your first replacement at the beginning of the cold months and do so at the first of every month for the remainder of the winter.
 While conducting your first replacement, check the vent for debris or obstruction.

 Before it gets really cold, turn your furnace on and off at least three times.
 You need to make sure that the system is completely functional before it’s needed, since the off-season can unexpectedly wear down the furnace.
 You should also check all related ventilation, since wildlife and falling leaves can quickly block vents.
 Make sure that there’s no material within three feet of the furnace before activating it.